brian-d-richardson/HOOVS/README.md

 ## Installation

-Installation of the `bios-735-project` from GitHub requires the [`devtools`](https://www.r-project.org/nosvn/pandoc/devtools.html) package and can be done in the following way.
+Installation of the `HOOVS` from GitHub requires the [`devtools`](https://www.r-project.org/nosvn/pandoc/devtools.html) package and can be done in the following way.